APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 	- Despite differences historically with Title IX, Congressional Research Service says, "much of the doctrine under the statute has been shaped by its use in the public schools."

-- Years amended vs. Title IX
+- Years amended (the law is still extremely vague, despite its de facto purpose)

 - Differences in enforcement vs. Title IX

+	- Still largely relies on agency guidance via Dear Colleague Letters

+		- Agency guidance is exactly that, guidance

 	- Reactive not proactive

 		- Case law is not comprehensive enough (the latest UCLA lawsuit is an example)

 		- OCR is comprehensive, but they are over-burdened, behind, and issues persist even with involvement

 - Non-existent reporting loop

+	- Notification need only be "made available"

+	- Optional training (freshman orientation)

+	- Based on both of the above, how will students know when to report if they don't properly understand their rights?

-	- There is no way to know how pervasive some Title VI issues are
+	- As a result, there is no way to know how pervasive some Title VI issues are (Reddit example)

+	- A working loop requires *publication of notification-literacy-know who to report to ("coordinator awareness")-trust the reporting system*

 ### Title VI has a demonstrated need for